LLM module — #: <prompt> for shell-command generation

 Authentication: $LLM_API_KEY (name configurable via

-Config.api_key_env) becomes a Bearer <key> header when set.
+Config.provider.http.api_key_env) becomes a Bearer <key>

+header when set.
 Empty / unset → no Authorization header sent.

 Trailing slashes are normalised on all three paths so